shapkarin/shapkarin.me/public/api/articles/floating-point-precision.md

 ---
-title: "Floating-Point Precision: Why 0.1 + 0.2 Isn't 0.3"
+title: 'Floating-Point Precision: Why 0.1 + 0.2 Isn''t 0.3'
+description: >-
-description: "Explore the surprising result of 0.1 + 0.2 in programming and understand why it happens due to floating-point representation and the IEEE 754 standard."
+  Explore the surprising result of 0.1 + 0.2 in programming and understand why it happens due to floating-point representation and the IEEE 754 standard.
 order: 2
 ---